-As of the date of this Base Prospectus, the Issuer has been rated "A1" by Moody's Investors Service, Inc., "A" by Standard & Poor's International LLC and "A" by Fitch Ratings Ltd. Moody's, Standard & Poor's International LLC and Fitch Ratings Ltd. are not incorporated in the European Union or currently registered in accordance with the Regulation (EC) No. 1060/2009 of the European Parliament and of the Council of 16 September 2009 on credit rating agencies, amended by Regulation (EC) No. 513/2011, Directive 2011/61/EU and Regulation (EU) No. 462/2013 (the "CRA Regulation"), nor have the ratings given by these agencies been endorsed by a credit rating agency established in the European Union and registered under the CRA Regulation.
+As of the date of this Base Prospectus, the Issuer has been rated "A1" by Moody's Investors Service, Inc., "A-" by Standard & Poor's International LLC.
+Moody's, Standard & Poor's International LLC. are not incorporated in the European Union or currently registered in accordance with the Regulation (EC) No. 1060/2009 of the European Parliament and of the Council of 16 September 2009 on credit rating agencies, amended by Regulation (EC) No. 513/2011, Directive 2011/61/EU and Regulation (EU) No. 462/2013 (the "CRA Regulation"), nor have the ratings given by these agencies been endorsed by a credit rating agency established in the European Union and registered under the CRA Regulation.
 The European Securities and Markets Authority publishes on its website (www.esma.europa.eu) a list of credit rating agencies registered in accordance with the CRA Regulation.
 That list is updated within five working days following the adoption of a decision under Article 16, 17 or 20 of the CRA Regulation.
 The European Commission shall publish that updated list in the Official Journal of the European Union within 30 days following such update.